signalfx/signalfx-dotnet-tracing/docs/manual-instrumentation.md

-# Manually instrument an application
+# Manually instrument a .NET application

 You can build upon the provided tracing functionality by modifying and adding to automatically generated traces.
 The OpenTelemetry Tracing library for .NET